-10.7.
-The following are example of parameters that should be considered (see Table 2):

-- (a) Location and nature of adjacent groundworks; - (b) Location and nature of underground works; - (c) Relevant geological, hydrogeological and geotechnical ground conditions; - (d) Details of planned activities in the site vicinity (mining, oil and water extraction).
+- 10.7.
+The following are example examples of hazard parameters that should be considered (see Table 2 in the Appendix): - (a) Location and nature of adjacent groundworks; - (b) Location and nature of underground works; - (c) Relevant geological, hydrogeological and geotechnical ground conditions; - (d) Details of planned activities in the site vicinity (e.g. mining, oil and water extraction).

-10.8.
-The following are example of parameters that should be considered (see Table 4 (9)) if a site can be selected:

-(a) Settlement, differential settlement and settlement rate;

-(b) Existing engineered mitigation measures (existing sites) or anticipated engineered measures for new sites.
+- 10.8.
+The following are example of examples of load characterization parameters that should be considered (see Table 4 (9)) Appendix) if a site can be selected: - (a) Settlement, differential settlement and settlement rate; - (b) Existing engineered mitigation measures (for existing sites) or anticipated engineered measures (for new sites-).